seanschoi/cs244/pa3/README.md

 9. Run the following command

-  `sudo ./run.sh fattree 4 1`
+  `sudo ./run.sh fattree 4 1 none`

 Here the run script that we created will set the correct environment variables. `fattree` represents the topology for the experiment that you will run.
 The second parameter is number of switches that you want to use for the experiment.
-The third parameter toggles subset optimization on or off.
+The third parameter toggles which test you want: 1.
+Hosts only 2.
+Routes only 3.
+Both.
+The third parameter toggles subset optimization on or off, if you want off write 'none' if you want on write 'subspace'.
 You can see the details of the `run.sh` by looking into the file itself.

 10. IMPORTANT.
 First run will fail and hang infinitely.
 If you see that the program hangs after "Application Started" message, simply Ctrl+C and end the program, and rerun the run.sh script.